True Stories of God's Guidance

 This last year in the program had been an ongoing battle for me.
 Thursday nights and many weekends were devoted to costly C.A.P. training exercises.
 Wednesday and Sunday nights were spent in church.
 Other weekend times I had to choose between attending C.A.P. activities and participating in an outreach ministry my pastor was doing, including showing the evangelistic film Thief in the Night at high schools and churches all over the Puget Sound area and seeing hundreds of people coming to the Lord as a result.

-Watching kids and parents come to a saving knowledge of the Lord and counseling with them on how to stay close to him was about the most awesome thing in the world to me.
+Watching kids and parents come to a saving knowledge of the Lord and talking with them on how to stay close to him was about the most awesome thing in the world to me.
 I had seen it over and over again in my own ministry with the teens in C.A.P., but dividing my time between the two was growing harder and harder.

 On top of everything else, I was also going to Bible College during the week, and trying to study under bad conditions at home.
 My father's drinking and violent outbursts were getting worse, but I couldn't afford to have a place of my own yet.